allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Follow the honor code on all submitted work
     * Come prepared to class everyday
     * Pay attention to the lecturer or presenter when being presented to
+    * Show respect to the instructor through paying attention during class and participating during class.
     * :heavy_exclamation_mark: TODO: add any additional items in the A category for the overall conduct

 * Unacceptable Conduct (U):